 Students are guided on an adventure through our solar system visiting each planet to compare their physical properties, location, movements, and natural satellites.
 Learning our solar system's characteristics helps students understand how humans explored beyond Earth.

 Journey Through Space (All Grades)

 Reinvigorate your classroom with a program that's fun and suitable for everyone!
 This program comes with different selections to satisfy multiple age ranges.
-Current programs include: Star Stories, Moon to Mars, Our Pale Blue Dot, and Beyond the Sun.
+Current programs include: Star Stories, Moon to Mars, and Our Pale Blue Dot.
 For full descriptions please visit our SPOC Planetarium page.

 |Chaperones||1 free adult for every 10 students|

 Field Trip FAQ's